defra-adp-sandpit/adp-portal/README.md

 The GitHub integration also requires a private key.
 Generate and copy this from your GitHub app to the path specified in [github-app-configuration.yaml](app/github-app-configuration.yaml).

+The ADO dashboard plugin requires a Personal Access Token (PAT) with build permissions.
+Currently this cannot be configured to use a Managed Identity.

 ### Running locally
 Run the following commands from the `/app` directory: